top of page

 about me

-Connor Malbeuf is an Emmy®-nominated TV producer and Canadian-born transplant living in Los Angeles.
+Connor Malbeuf is an Emmy® winning TV producer and Canadian-born transplant living in Los Angeles.
 His creative journey has led him to craft an eclectic range of films, spanning documentaries, TV specials, late-night and music videos.

-He got his start with the independent political documentary 'One Week Til Doomsday,' an emotionally charged look at American democracy that premiered in Tribeca and Toronto before streaming globally.
+He got his start with the independent political-comedy documentary 'One Week Til Doomsday,' an emotionally charged look at American democracy that premiered in Tribeca and Toronto before streaming globally.

-His credits since then include the Emmy®-nominated talk series Everybody’s Live with John Mulaney and Everybody's in LA, the Mark Twain Prize for American Humor, Mariah Carey’s Magical Christmas Special, and the 2024 MTV VMAs.
+His credits since then include the Emmy®-nominated talk series Everybody’s Live with John Mulaney and Everybody's in LA, Jon Stewart: The Mark Twain Prize for American Humor, Mariah Carey’s Magical Christmas Special, and the 2024 MTV VMAs.

-He also directed AT&T’s Connecting to Pride, a full-length documentary spotlighting LGBTQ+ activists in Florida, as well as the documentary portion of the IMAX film Laufey’s A Night At The Symphony, and Skims’ Pride campaign.
+Malbeuf directed AT&T’s Connecting to Pride, a full-length documentary spotlighting LGBTQ+ activists in Florida, as well as the documentary for the IMAX film Laufey’s A Night At The Symphony.
 In 2025, Malbeuf's comedic one-man show, 'Sorry: A Canadian's Apology for America,' made its sold-out debut at the Edinburgh Fringe Festival to critical acclaim.

 bottom of page